 It turns out that lucky streaks can happen to anyone, not just 10 year olds.
-According to a fascinating study of online gamblers in the U.S. reported in Popular Science , the chances of winning or losing a hand are about even at 48% each way (4% presumably accounts for a draw or push.)
+According to a fascinating study of online gamblers in the U.S. reported in Popular Science (not currently available) , the chances of winning or losing a hand are about even at 48% each way (4% presumably accounts for a draw or push.)
 The chance of winning a second hand goes up slightly to 49%.
 But, here’s the kicker.
 After a second win, the chance of winning a third time increases to 57% and after that, notching a fourth win goes to 67%.
 Once you’ve got a four-bet winning streak going, the chances of scoring another win increase to 72%.
 The probability of a sixth win goes up to 75% and, if you have the stomach for it, the likelihood of hitting a lucky No. 7 win is 76%!

 Maybe my dad knew this; maybe he didn’t.
 Obviously, there are other studies and theories about lucky streaks and the betting systems that go with them.
 Many players taylor their betting to take advantage of the phenomenon of the Lucky Streak We’ll explore some of this in future pieces.

 Janet Steinberg has a degree in Political Science and History and is the owner and head writer for Writing Matters.
 Janet was raised in a family of card players and gamblers and spent part of her life as a blackjack dealer.
 We look forward to more articles from Janet.